-“Out of sight, out of mind is one of the little idioms that I’ve adopted.
-My favorite one is ‘you never know unless you ask’ which has furthered my life more than any other.
-My first boyfriend taught me, ‘absence makes the hearts go wander’ which he said to me when I was considering going on a summer tour with a performing troupe from the college I was attending on a drama scholarship.
+“Out of sight, out of mind” is one of the little idioms that I’ve adopted.
+My favorite one is “you never know unless you ask” which has furthered my life more than any other.
+My first boyfriend taught me, “absence makes the hearts go wander” which is what he said to me when I was considering going on a summer tour with a performing troupe from the college I was attending on a drama scholarship.
 I was very young and didn’t know what I know today, so I didn’t go on that tour.
 That might be one of my regrets, although I don’t usually have any.

-When I was young, my parents and my older brother and I, we used to vacation at Oxbow Lake somewhere in the state of Michigan during the summers.
+When I was young, my parents and my older brother and I, we used to vacation at Oxbow Lake in the state of Michigan in the USA during the summers.
 There were these little cottages that had hand pumps for water in the kitchen and each had its own outhouse.
 There was one that was a little bigger and it was a “modern” cottage, and we called it this because it had indoor plumbing.
 Once in a while we’d stay in the modern one, but we preferred one of the more primitive little cottages.

 The vacations we took there were always the best.
 My brother and I usually got to take one of our friends to spend the week with us.
 There were other times that friends of my parents would rent one or more of the cottages near us so that we’d have a nice group to enjoy the vacation with.
-Of course, we all did a lot of fishing and then cleaned them, beer batter dipped and deep fried them.
-I would never prepare fish like that now, in fact, I rarely eat fish anymore, but that was delicious back then.
+Of course, we all did a lot of fishing.

-What brought these memories of fishing was as I’m thinking about the recent loss of my love and how I’m meeting new men that are vying for my affection.
-When I think about how guys approach me and they are failing to get me to stick round, it brought me back to the fishing I did when I was young.
-You see, most guys think that all they have to do is throw the bait in the water and I’ll just swallow it and then they’ve got me.
-Well, sorry, that’s not how it works with me.
-Dangling themselves at me without any interaction isn’t going to get me to stick around.
-Maybe they should have done some fishing so they’d have learned how to not only get me to take notice, but also how to keep things going so that I would decide to grab hold and then I am able to be caught.
+What brought these memories of fishing was as I’m thinking about the recent loss of my love that passed away and how I’m meeting new men that are vying for my affection.
+When I think about how these guys approach me and they are failing to get me to stick round, it brought me back to the fishing I did when I was young.
+You see, most guys think that all they have to do is dangle themselves at us without any interaction.
+This isn’t going to get us to stick around.
+Maybe they should have done some fishing so they’d have learned how to not only get us to take notice, but also how to keep things going so that we would decide to grab hold and then we’d able to be caught!

 I’ve had men telling me recently that they don’t understand why I wasn’t just sitting here by my phone or at my computer waiting for them to call me after they went missing for a few days.
 Well, they didn’t say that exactly, but their reaction to my ‘Who’s this?” next time they contacted me makes me think that’s what they were expecting me to do.
 If someone wants to see me and then disappears for a few days, I’ve already moved on.
-I’m so not into giving myself and my time to someone who doesn’t know how to really catch a woman, especially if it’s going to be a Dom/sub kind of relationship which is what I’m seeking to explore.
-I’ve only been in the submissive mood for two relationships in my life which was with my first and now again my last boyfriend.
-The rest of the men didn’t get to enjoy that side of me because, well, simply put, they never could bring out of me.
+I’m so not into giving myself and my time to someone who doesn’t know how to really interest a woman, especially if it’s going to be a Dom/sub kind of relationship which is what I was seeking to explore.
+I’ve only been in the submissive mood for two relationships in my life which was with my first boyfriend and now again my last guy that died.
+The rest of the men didn’t get to enjoy that side of me because, well, simply put, they never could bring that out in me.

 A man can catch my attention, but very few get me to even think about a relationship with them, let alone to be submissive.
 My last boyfriend, Michael, not only stopped me dead in my tracks when we met, but then he pursued me like there was no tomorrow.
 Alright, I’ll admit that he might have subconsciously known something about his impending death since he did tell me from the time we met that he knew he was going to die at the same age his dad did (and he did die at the same age), but even so, he knew he wanted me from the moment we met.
 (Honestly, so did I, I knew that I wanted him, too.)

 What did he do that made him stand out above the rest and how did he catch me?
 First of all, there was no disappearing.
-We met in an online virtual game called Second Life and he told me he played the game after he got home from work which was about half an hour before midnight his time.
+We met in an online virtual game.
 He was on the next night and the next and the next and so on and he chose to spend that time with me.
-He was consistent and didn’t leave me alone to go wandering off where someone else could catch my attention.
+He was consistently there every single night.

-Thinking back to my first boyfriend, the only other guy that brought out that submissive side of me, I remember how we met.
+Thinking back to my very first boyfriend, the only other guy that brought out that submissive side of me, I remember how we met.
 I was invited by my college roommate’s boyfriend to go bowling with him and his family during a holiday.
 My roommate was back home with her family for Christmas and I lived in the same area as where we were going to college and so did her boyfriend.
 When I went bowling with my roommate’s boyfriend, that’s where I met his brother, who was charming, very attractive and he also stopped me dead in my tracks.
 His brother pursued me right away, leaving no time between when we met and our first date.
 We had a wonderful time and would have had a second date the following afternoon, but we both had outings with other people already lined up during the next day, so we had to settle on waiting to get together for dinner.
-We ran into each other while on our ‘other’ dates and just smiled at each other because we knew we’d be together later that night.
-When he came to pick me up for a date and we dated every night after that.
+We ran into each other while on our ‘other’ dates and we both smiled at each other because we knew we’d be together later that night.
+When he came to pick me up for that date, we dated every night after that.